-My first big project at Google was designing the Nexus S website.
-It was designed and developed with a small in-house team.
-It received media attention from tech blogs and Twitter which cited it as an example that Google was paying attention to design.
+My first big project at Google was designing the Nexus S website with a small in-house team.
+It was one of the first examples showing that Google was starting to focus on visual design.

 I continued to design for subsequent releases, the last introducing the Nexus family including tablets and media devices.

-I designed the marketing site that introduced Google Play, Google's online marketplace for movies, music, apps, games, and books.
+I worked on the design of the marketing site introducing Google Play, Google's online marketplace for movies, music, apps, games, and books.

 The logo-based triangles rotated independently, producing a shimmering effect that revealed examples of what to expect from the service.